-Charges to the subfund Base Scale rate Charges to the subfund Base AC and AD shares: IC and BC shares: ZC shares: 1 Financial management (1) Daily net assets Maximum 0.80% incl. tax Maximum 0.40% incl. tax None 2 Operating costs and other services (2) Daily net assets Maximum 0.10% incl. tax() 3 Maximum indirect charges (commissions and management fees) Daily net assets Immaterial() 4 Activity fees Deducted from each transaction None 5 Performance commission Daily net assets None
+Change to the cultive d Dana Scale rate Charges to the subfund Base AC and AD shares: IC and BC shares: ZC shares: 1 Financial management (1) Daily net assets Maximum 0.80% incl. tax Maximum 0.40% incl. tax None 2 Operating costs and other services (2) Daily net assets Maximum 0.10% incl. tax() 3 Maximum indirect charges (commissions and management fees) Daily net assets Immaterial() 4 Activity fees Deducted from each transaction None 5 Performance commission Daily net assets None

-(\) Operating costs and other services are charged on a flat-rate basis.
+^() Operating costs and other services are charged on a flat-rate basis.
 The flat rate may be deducted even if the actual costs are less than the flat rate.
 Any excess over this rate is covered by the management company.

-(\\) The subfund invests in UCIs, which is below the regulatory threshold of 20%

-(1) A percentage of management fees may be passed on to third-party marketing agents in return for marketing the subfund
+- () The subfund invests in UCIs, which is below the regulatory threshold of 20% - (1) A percentage of management fees may be passed on to third-party marketing agents in return for marketing the subfund - (2) Operating and other service costs include: - I. Fund registration and listing fees:

-- fees related to the subfund's registration in other Member States (including fees charged by advisors (lawyers, consultants, etc.) for carrying out marketing formalities with the local regulator on the asset management company's behalf);

-- fees for listing the subfund and publishing net asset values to keep investors informed; - distribution platform fees (excluding retrocessions), relating to agents in foreign countries that perform a distribution function
+- fees related to the subfund's registration in other Member States (including fees charged by advisors (lawyers, consultants, etc.) for carrying out marketing formalities with the local regulator on the asset management company's behalf); - fees for listing the subfund and publishing net asset values to keep investors informed; - distribution platform fees (excluding retrocessions), relating to agents in foreign countries that perform a distribution function